 As a hospital, we take the responsibility of keeping COVID-19 from spreading very seriously.

-All patients, visitors and chaperones will be screened and provided masks upon entering the hospital.
+- All patients, visitors and chaperones are required to wear a mask.
+They will be screened and provided masks upon entering the hospital if they do not have one.

-Visitors or chaperones who will not wear a mask will be instructed to leave the building.
+- Visitors or chaperones who will not wear a mask will be asked to leave the building.

 - Birth Place may have one spouse/partner and one support person be their designated visitors during their stay.